firebase/quickstart-ios/crashlytics/README.md

 $ cd crashlytics/
 $ open CrashlyticsExample.xcodeproj
 ```
+- Go to the menu bar's File > Swift Packages > Update to Latest Package Versions

 ### Connecting to the Firebase Console
 - To have a functional application, you will need to connect the Crashlytics quickstart example with